-A vacuum circuit breaker is an electrical switching device designed to interrupt current flow by extinguishing the arc within a sealed vacuum chamber.
-Unlike traditional oil or SF6 breakers, VCBs utilize a vacuum environment as the arc quenching medium, which significantly enhances dielectric strength recovery and reduces contact erosion.
+A vacuum circuit breaker (VCB) is an electrical switching device designed to interrupt current flow by extinguishing the arc within a sealed vacuum chamber.
+Unlike traditional oil or SF6 breakers, VCBs use a vacuum as the arc-quenching medium, significantly enhancing dielectric strength recovery and reducing contact erosion.

-The core component, the vacuum interrupter, contains the contact assembly where the current is interrupted.
-When the contacts separate, an arc forms but is rapidly extinguished due to the absence of gas molecules, preventing sustained ionization.
+The core component is the vacuum interrupter, which contains the contact assembly where the current is interrupted.
+When the contacts separate, an arc forms, but it is rapidly extinguished due to the absence of gas molecules, which prevents sustained ionisation.

 Protecting electrical circuits from overloads and short circuits